How To Build a World-Class Free Trial Landing Page

 • Listicles of the features included (or not) for each plan

-Then, press “Continue with Free” to advance to “Step 2 of 3: Create your account.”
+Then, press “Try it free” to advance to “Step 2 of 3: Create your account.”

 Elements on the landing page of Step 2 include: